Survivors of Gilroy Garlic Festival shooting to file lawsuit

 Why the suspect opened fire still remains a mystery.

-A news conference will be held at 11 a.m.
+A news conference was held at 11 a.m.
 Tuesday at the Hilton Hotel to announce the lawsuit.

 See more stories and videos related to the Gilroy Garlic Festival shooting.